 Whatever it is, Devil’s Gulch is a popular spot for people looking for spooky experiences, beautiful outdoor scenery or both.

 Cost: There is no charge to visit Split Rock Park, but a box is available for donations.

 Camping: You can camp at nearby Split Rock Park (featuring 11 primitive electrical sites) or at a modern camping site or cabin at Palisades State Park.

 Directions: Take Interstate 90 to Exit 406 and drive north for 9 miles on Highway 11.

 Look for the little monsters of Spirit Mound

 When Lewis & Clark came through what is now southeastern South Dakota in 1804, Native Americans warned them against ascending Paha Wakan (“Sacred Mountain”) because of the little “deveals,” 18-inch tall humanoid monsters with large heads and armed with razor-sharp arrows used to defend the land against any outsiders.
 The traveling expedition ascended Spirit Mound without mystical resistance, but they did take in a view that visitors can enjoy today.
-Since the 1804 warning, no one has reported spotting any monsters, but some have heard sounds of people running through the area.
+Since the 1804 warning, no one has reported spotting any monsters or dangerous spirits, but some have heard sounds of people running through the area.

 Directions: Take Highway 19 north of Vermillion for approximately 6 miles to Spirit Mound Historic Prairie State Park.